Volland/sdk-notebooks/_sources/intro.md

 # Welcome to Self Severing Identity with Affinidi SDK
+I assume that you already know some basics of SSI if not we will discover few key ideas in this book and videos.
+This book is just compilation of ipython notebooks that could be independently run for every topic.
+Each character has a youtube videos that explain a topic it self and hands on code based on affinidi sdk.
 ## Why SSI and web5
 - User centric decentralized world or democratized and unlocked data
 - Allow to create privacy preserving applications